 Note: This is intended to be a living Q&A. We’ll update it as news breaks and as The Washington Post turns up more details about President Trump’s businesses.

-In theory, this was supposed to “completely isolate” (in the words of one of Trump’s lawyers) the president from the management of his business — and from the conflicts of interest that business might force upon him.
+In theory, this was supposed to “completely isolate” (in the words of one of Trump’s lawyers) the president from the management of his businesses — and from the conflicts of interest that the businesses might force upon him.

 In practice, it has not been that simple.

 The trust arrangement has still allowed for ample contact between Trump and his businesses.
 He visited Trump properties on 116 days last year, according to a count by The Post’s Philip Bump.
 Trump still knows who many of the Trump Organization’s partners and customers are.
 And the president still has access to the money his businesses make: as first reported by ProPublica, Trump’s trust allows him to withdraw money from any business at any time.

 2. How many properties does President Trump have his name on?

 3. But how many of those buildings does Trump own?